Marcus Garvey: Death and burial: 1940

 In January 1940, Garvey suffered a stroke which left him largely paralysed.
 His secretary, Daisy Whyte, took on responsibility for his care.
-At this point, George Padmore spread rumours of Garvey's death; this led to many newspapers publishing premature obituaries in late May 1940, many of which he read.
+At this point, George Padmore spread rumours of Garvey's death; this led to many newspapers publishing premature obituaries in late May 1940, many of which were critical of him, and many of which he read.
 According to his secretary, on the second day of reading through his pile of obituaries, Garvey suffered another massive stroke and died two weeks later at the age of 52 on 10 June 1940.
 His body was interred in a vault in the catacombs of the chapel of St Mary's Catholic Cemetery in Kensal Green, West London.

 Various wakes and memorials were held for Garvey, especially in New York City and Kingston.
 In Harlem, a procession of mourners paraded to his memorial service.
 Some Garveyites refused to believe Garvey had died, even when confronted with photographs of his body in its coffin, insisting that this was part of a conspiracy to undermine his movement.
 Both Ashwood and Jacques presented themselves as the "widow of Marcus Garvey" and Ashwood launched legal action against Jacques in an attempt to secure control over his body.

 The writer Richard Hart later noted that within a decade of his death "a veritable cult" had begun to grow around Garvey's memory in Jamaica.
 By the 1950s, Jamaican politicians of varied ideological backgrounds were invoking his name.
 Leslie Alexander, a Kingston real estate agent, proposed the removal of Garvey's body and its return to Jamaica.
 Alexander's campaign was successful and in 1964 Garvey's remains were exhumed and returned to Jamaica.
 The body lay in state at Holy Trinity Cathedral in Kingston and thousands of visitors came for a viewing.

 His body was then reburied in King George VI Memorial Park on 22 November 1964 with pomp and ceremony befitting a national hero; numerous foreign diplomats attended.
 The monument, designed by G. C. Hodges, consists of a tomb at the center of a raised platform in the shape of a black star, a symbol often used by Garvey.
 Behind it, a peaked and angled wall houses a bust, by Alvin T. Marriot, of Garvey, which was added to the park in 1956 (before his reinterment) and relocated after the construction of the monument.